 - 1. Strive to assess the functional strengths and underlying needs for each family member (including absent and incarcerated parents) in the following areas:

 - a.
 Safety,

 - b.
-Well-being.
+Well-being,

 - c.
-Domestic violence.
+Domestic violence (DV),

 - d.
 Sexual abuse,

 - e.
 Living conditions, including the location of incarcerated parents,

 - f.
 Finances and employment,

 - g.
 Education,

 - h.
 Formal and informal supports available to caregivers,

 - i.
 Resources available to caregivers,

-- Interaction between caregivers and child,
+- j.
+Interaction between caregivers and child,

 - k.
-Academic or developmental level of the child and the parent, guardian, or custodian,
+Academic or developmental level of the child and the parent, guardian, or custodian, and

-- I. Relationship between adult caregivers and child,

-- 2. Collect pertinent information as soon as possible and throughout the life of the case.
-This includes information needed to assess the functional strengths and underlying

-needs of each family member (including absent and incarcerated parents) and to complete necessary forms/documentation, including but not limited to:
+- I. Relationship between adult caregivers and child. - 2.
+Collect pertinent information as soon as possible and throughout the life of the case.
+This includes information needed to assess the functional strengths and underlying needs of each family member (including absent and incarcerated parents) and to complete necessary forms/documentation, including but not limited to: - a.

-- a.
 Preliminary Report of Alleged Child Abuse or Neglect (310), - b.
 Assessment of Alleged Child Abuse or Neglect Report (311), - c.
-Safety Assessments, - d.
-Risk Assessments, - e.
-Case Plan/Prevention Plan - f.
-Transition Plan for Successful Adulthood - g.
-Child and Adolescent Needs and Strengths (CANS) Assessment, - h.
-All assessment information including case notes, photographs, and recordings, - i.
-Educational information, - j.
-Services in which a parent or caregiver participates, - k.
-Provider reports, - I. Medical Passport, - m.
-Kinship Connection Diagram; and - n.
+Safety Assessments and Risk Assessment, - d.
+Case Plan/Prevention Plan or Informal Adjustment (IA)/Prevention Plan, - e.
+Transition Plan for Successful Adulthood, - f.
+Child and Adolescent Needs and Strengths (CANS) Assessment, - g.
+All assessment information including case notes, photographs, and recordings, - h.
+Educational information, - i.
+Services in which a parent or caregiver participates, - j.
+Provider reports, - k.
+Medical Passport, - I. Kinship Connection Diagram; and - m.
 Documentation for determining eligibility for federal funding.
 See policy 15.01 Title IV-E Eligibility Overview for Field and Legal Staff for additional information. - 3.
-Record all pertinent contacts and information gathered pertaining to the assessment and case in the case management system within three (3) business days.
-See policies 4.09 Interviewing Children, 7.03 Minimum Contact and 8.10 Minimum Contact;
+Record all pertinent contacts and information gathered pertaining to the assessment and case in the case management system within three (3) business days of the contact or receipt of the information.

 Note: Any new allegations of Child Abuse or Neglect (CA/N) must be reported to the DCS Child Abuse Hotline (Hotline).
-See policies 4.36 Linking Child Abuse and/or Neglect (CA/N) Reports to Open Assessments and 4.38 Assessment Initiation and for more information.
+See policies 4.36 Linking Child Abuse and/or Neglect (CA/N) Reports to Open Assessments and 4.38 Assessment Initiation and Practice Guidance for more information.

-- 4. Analyze all information as it pertains to the safety, stability, permanency, and well-being of the child, and discuss the information with the FCM Supervisor during regular staffing and clinical supervision. - 5.
-Update the Safety Plan and/or Plan of Safe Care, as needed.
+- 4. Analyze all information as it pertains to the safety, stability, permanency, and well-being of the child, and discuss the information with the FCM Supervisor during regular case staffing; - 5.
+Update the Safety Plan and/or Plan of Safe Care (POSC), as needed.
 See policies 4.19 Safety Planning, 4.42 Plan of Safe Care, and 5.21 Safety Planning for further guidance; - 6.
-Provide a summary of all pertinent information to the Child and Family Team (CFT), for the purpose of developing or updating the Case Plan/Prevention Plan to meet the needs of the child and family.
-See policies 5.07 Child and Family Team Meetings and 5.08 Developing the Case Plan for more information; and - 7.
+Provide a summary of all pertinent information to the Child and Family Team (CFT) for the purpose of developing or updating the Case Plan/Prevention or the IA/Prevention Plan to meet the needs of the child and family.
+See policies 5.07 Child and Family Team Meetings, 5.08 Developing the Case Plan/Prevention Plan and/or 5.09 Informal Adjustment/Prevention Plan (IA) for more information; and - 7.
 Complete needed service referrals in KidTraks and ensure all relevant information is included in the referral.
 See policy 5.10 Family Services for more information.